COFFEE MARKET IN GREECE

 • According to the Greek Cafe Association, Greek coffee is still in the first place of consumers preference with 32%, frappe is in the second place with 30%, espresso takes the third place with 28% and filter coffee completes the list of preferences with 10%.

-The third “wave” of coffee
+The 3d wave of coffee

 In recent years, the third wave is dominating the coffee industry.
 In the third wave, coffee is essentially managed by specialized barista.
 Grains are imported directly from the production farms and the consumer drinks his coffee freshly roasted and not imported.
 Another feature of the third wave of coffee is that consumers choose mostly small, independent coffee shops that can accurately tell them how and where coffee plants were grown, who baked the grains and when.
 Also, the coffee is roasted in a way to match the extraction method that highlights the best qualities of each grain.

-Consumers … of the fourth wave not only know which coffee blend to choose but they can also evaluate its quality.
+Consumers… of the fourth wave not only know which coffee blend to choose but they can also evaluate its quality.
 The consumer not only cares about where the coffee is grown but he is also informed about the cultivation methods and chooses the coffee based on them.
 The fourth wave is characterized by the gradual distance from the coffee machines and the approach of slower extraction methods that highlight the finesse of the taste while the barista’s contribution is not only important but crucial to the creation of a quality beverage.

 tipobet bets10 mobilbahis